WarehouseInc/disfcmd/README.md

 # disfcmd
 A hybrid batch script between Windows SFC and DISM to try and repair your Windows system files.

-The batch script will try to run dism /online /cleanup-image /restorehealth first, if successful it'll move to sfc /scannow and prompt you to reboot your computer if needed.

-If the repair fails, you can try manually running the MSDT troubleshooter for the WU client.

-If the troubleshooter fails too, you have an option of restoring the component store through a Windows WIM image.

-Still, this script is incomplete.
-I always appreciate any feedback for this script.

-Note that this is still an experimental tool and has not been fully tested.
+# WARNING
+This product has not been tested thoroughly.
 Do not run it on your main PC as it may brick your Windows installation.

 I am not viable for any damage caused by running this tool on your main PC.

-You have been warned.
+# Mechanism
+Runs `dism /online /cleanup-image /restorehealth` first.

+If successful, moves to `sfc /scannow`.
+If SFC fails, the tool suggests the user to try rebooting the computer into Safe Mode then run SFC again.

+But if DISM failed to repair the component store at the beginning, the tool will suggest the user to run the Windows Update Troubleshooter.
+If the troubleshooter also fails, the tool will prompt the user to use a Windows installation image as an offline repair source for DISM-as a last resort.
+The user will then enter the directory of the `install.wim` image inside the installation media.

+DISM will attempt the repair operation.
+If this final method fails, this tool is declared to have done its best and nothing further can be done.

+# Feedback and consistency

+This tool is incomplete.
+Why not?
+Well it's quite a rush in my homework as a batch script.
+Thus, I always welcome any feedback for this tool.

+You can contact me through my email and I'll start an issue in this repository.